To the Mom Who Asked If I Wish My Son Didn't Have Autism

 That encounter happened almost two months ago.
 I immediately came home, opened my blog site and started pounding on the keyboard of my laptop.
 The fact is, anything and everything I was writing was just turning into a rant.
 I really didn’t feel that much better.
 So there my words sat… in my draft file… until now.

 I read a blog post on Facebook last night entitled, “I Know What Causes Autism.”
 I found it a hilarious account of all of the ridiculous explanations of what “causes” autism.
-It really hit me in the gut, for as much as I am curious as to what may have caused Adam’s autism, in the end, does it really matter?
-Do I wonder sometimes why Adam is different than my two older, typical children?
+It really hit me in the gut, for as much as I am curious as to what may have caused my son’s autism, in the end, does it really matter?
+Do I wonder sometimes why he is different than my two older children?
 Of course.
 Do I sometimes wish my son did not have challenges?
 Sure, sometimes.
 Would not having autism mean that I would not have to:

 - make sure that every restaurant that we go to have chicken tenders and fries on the menu?